arsonistgopher/antidote/lessons/lesson-31/stage3/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('terraform1', 3)">Run this snippet</button>

-At this point we can also check to make sure that the cache reflects the plan:
+At this point we can also check to make sure that the cache reflects the plan by running the `terraform plan`.
+This operation actually does a refresh first, then calculates the plan.
+You can also force a refresh of local state against Junos with the operation `terraform refresh`.

 ```
 terraform plan